SoftUni-Internal/interactive-content/EN/05-Exam-Preparation/00-Problem-01.md

 rat 10\|bat 20\|cat 30\|dog 40
 [/input]
 [output]
-You slayed rat.
+You defeated a rat.
-You slayed bat.
+You defeated a bat.
-You slayed cat.
+You defeated a cat.
 You died!
 Killed by dog.
 Best room: 4
 [/output]